-For Non-Network Benefits for all outpatient therapeutic services, you must obtain prior authorization five business days before scheduled services are received or, for non-scheduled services, within one business day or as soon as is reasonably possible.
-Services that require pre-service notification: dialysis, IV infusion, radiation oncology, intensity modulated radiation therapy, MR-guided focused ultrasound.

-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+For Non-Network Benefits, you must provide pre-service notification for the following outpatient therapeutics five business days before scheduled services are received or, for non-scheduled services, within one business day or as soon as reasonably possible.
+Services that require prior authorization: dialysis, IV infusion, intensity modulated radiation therapy and MR-guided focused ultrasound.
+If you do not provide notification as required, Benefits will be reduced to 50% of Eligible Expenses.